anproagile/redux-bundler/README.md

 Let's take a step back.
 Many developers, if using react will use component life-cycle methods like `componentDidMount` to trigger data fetches required by that component.
 But this sucks for many reasons:

 1. You've coupled data fetching arbitrarily to a component, what if another component needs the same data but it hasn't been fetched yet?
-2. What if the component, due to user actions gets removed and immediately added back because the user clicked "back"?
+2. What is the component, due to user actions gets removed and immediately added back because the user clicked "back".
-3. What if you know ahead of time that data is _going_ to be needed by the application, even if it isn't needed yet?
+3. What if know ahead of time that data is _going_ to be needed by the application, even if it isn't needed yet?
 4. What if it fails and we want to retry a couple of times before we show a "failed" message to the user?
 5. What if you want to show the data you already have, while fetching updated data in the background?